AntonioDePasquale/Biocomputing-Circuit-Optimisation-Program/README.md

-## Biocomputing Circuit Optomisation program – Python, Data manipulation, omtimisation principles, simulated-annealing algorithm, Quine McCluskey Algorithm
+## Biocomputing Circuit Optomisation program – Python, Data manipulation, optimisation principles, simulated-annealing algorithm, Quine McCluskey Algorithm

 An example of how I have been able to use Python to manipulate data.